Anathretic/firebase-note-app/README.md

 Firebase has rather strange and sometimes poor documentation, so in some cases it was quite time-consuming to find the cause of a particular behavior.
 Example?
 A retrieval error to correctly display a username that required adding just one line of code to get everything working properly.

+## Milestones

+Addition of note editing based on delete and add functionality and sorting of notes by date to 100% fool the user (Firestore made me do it).

 ## Links & Tools

 **NoSQL database:** [Firebase](https://firebase.google.com/)